Eclipsedclaw/GramsAnalysis/README.md

 <img width="1097" height="461" alt="Screenshot 2025-12-12 at 9 16 28 AM" src="https://github.com/user-attachments/assets/4592a3d8-384c-4722-92c5-e714403fa764" />

 After conversion finished, you can use root file for further analysis.
-To make plot you can run
+To make plot (currently plot mapping fixed) you can run

 ```bash
 python3 other/plot_raw_per_board.py